RocketManRC/u-blox-m8/README.md

 This library is organized in a format suitable for development with PlatfromIO.
 To manually install it download the project from Github in a zip file and unpack it in your PlatformIO projects folder.
 Then open a terminal from the PlatformIO toolbar (a terminal, not the serial terminal) and navigate to the project folder.
 Type the command 'pio init' to initialize the project then it can be opened from the PlatformIO home page in your IDE.

+The example program esp32basic shows a simple use of the library and should run on any ESP32 and probably many other processors.
+This will be the main program that is compiled unless the option in platformio.ini is changed.

 The example program esp32oled requires the ESP8266_SSD1306 library by Daniel Eichhorn which can be installed in PlatformIO from the home page.
+This is for one of those inexpensive boards that include a 128x64 OLED.
+The part for displaying on the OLED is minimal and can easily be removed.

 It should be possible to use this library with the Aruino IDE as well but I have not tried that at this point in time.
 I am pretty sure that it is going to require processors with hardware serial ports as the UBX protocol can have packets that are quite large (typically 280+ bytes for the UBX-NAV-SAT message) and it can be tricky to avoid losing packet bytes even with hardware serial ports because the rx buffer is a maximum of 256 bytes.